 You may be able to carry your medication if you have written permission from parents, guardians, and medical providers.
 Schools provide a form for medication administration.
 Complete this form every year.
 The school nurse must meet with the you.
 The nurse must document that you can carry your own medication.

 Students in middle school or above can carry and take over-the-counter medications.
 These medications cannot contain ephedrine or pseudoephedrine (MN Statute 121A.222).

 A nurse licensed by the Board of Teaching is responsible for nursing services in the school.
 This includes medication administration.

-The school nurse determines what other school staff, if any, can give medication.
+The school nurse determines what other school staff can give medication.
 That individual is called an Unlicensed Assistive Personnel (UAP).

-- Health treatments such as catheterization, tracheotomy suctioning, and gastrostomy feedings are not considered medication administration and therefore are not covered by the medication administration policy.
+- Treatments not considered medication administration are not covered by the medication administration policy.
+Examples include:

-For further information or advocacy services, contact The Arc Minnesota at 952-920-0855 or toll-free at 833.450.1494 or visit www.arcminnesota.org.
-(Please note: This document is not legal advice, and should not be construed as such.
-Thus, no information herein should replace the sound advice of an attorney.)
+For more information or advocacy services, contact The Arc Minnesota at 833.450.1494 or visit www.arcminnesota.org.
+(Please note: This document is not legal advice.
+No information should replace the advice of an attorney.)

 All rights reserved (c) 2020 The Arc Minnesota.
 Document updated June 2020.